 Throughout the years, St. James has been served by many clergy.
-At the 1998 Annual Meeting, Norman Nelson told the members that his grandfather and grand uncle kept St. James alive during Word War I by being the only members attending service.
+At the 1998 Annual Meeting, Norman Nelson told the members that his grandfather and granduncle kept St. James alive during World War I by being the only members attending service.
 One would read the prayers, etc, and the other would respond.
 “If no one attended church, the church did not exist.”
-We are part of the world wide Anglican Communion, members of the Episcopal Church, and a congregation in the Diocese of Long Island.
-We seek to be a community empowered by our Baptism to serve the community in the name of Jesus.
+We are part of the worldwide Anglican Communion, members of the Episcopal Church, and a congregation in the Diocese of Long Island.
+We seek to be a community empowered by our Baptism to serve the community and the world in the name of Jesus.
 We strive to proclaim the Good News of Christ’s love through our ministry.